 Fox, the president of a private tennis academy in Houston, is accused of introducing Singer to Center and accepting $100,000 for assisting with the bribe transaction.
 He has pleaded not guilty to conspiracy to commit racketeering.

-Center is the fourth college coach to plead guilty in the sprawling federal criminal case.
+Center is at least the fourth college coach to plead guilty in the sprawling federal criminal case.
 Yale women’s soccer coach Rudolph Meredith, Stanford sailing coach John Vandemoer and University of Southern California assistant women’s soccer coach Laura Janke have also pleaded guilty.

 “We take the criminal allegations against Michael Center very seriously and, as of today, he has been terminated as a UT employee,” the university’s president Gregory L. Fenves said in a statement.